-Implementation of the DCP and Drought Response Actions - Funding provides for various activities, actions, and programs to help mitigate the impacts of the ongoing drought in the Colorado River Basin, such as the Secretary's commitment to take affirmative actions to implement Lower Basin programs designed to create or conserve 100,000 acre-feet or more annually of Colorado River System water to contribute to conservation of water supplies in Lake Mead and other Colorado River reservoirs in the Lower Basin, subject to applicable Federal law and available appropriations.
-These activities include the potential for future System Conservation agreements in the Lower Basin and other activities through implementation of a Lower Basin DCP to create Colorado River System water in Lake Mead through conservation; thereby, helping to protect critical elevations in Lake Mead.
-Continues activities building on the Colorado River Basin Supply and Demand Study (CRBS), examining in more detail the water imbalance challenges and potential water management actions that would help address those challenges, exploring research opportunities related to increased hydrologic variability and operational risk, and enhancement of technical tools and available data, to aid in the upcoming development of post-2026 operating guidelines for Lake Powell and Lake Mead.
-Decrease in funding is due to an offset of funding necessary for initiating the process to develop the post-2026 operating guidelines for Lake Powell and Lake Mead. \$15,023,000
+DCP and Drought Response Actions - Funding provides for various activities, actions, or programs to help mitigate the impacts of the ongoing drought in the Colorado River Basin, such as the Secretary's commitment to take affirmative actions to implement Lower Basin programs designed to create or conserve 100,000 acre-feet or more annually of Colorado River System water to contribute to conservation of water supplies in Lake Mead and other Colorado River reservoirs in the Lower Basin, subject to applicable Federal law and available appropriations.
+These activities include the potential for future system conservation agreements in the Lower Basin and other activities through implementation of a Lower Basin DCP and 2021 MOU to create Colorado River System water in Lake Mead through conservation; thereby, helping to protect critical elevations in Lake Mead.
+Activities will also continue to build on the Colorado River Basin Supply and Demand Study (CRBS), examining in more detail the water imbalance challenges and potential water management actions that would help address those challenges, exploring research opportunities related to increased hydrologic variability and operational risk, and enhancement of technical tools and available data, to aid in the negotiation of the post-2026 operating guidelines for Lake Powell and Lake Mead.

 Water Contract Administration - Performs on an ongoing basis negotiation, development, execution, and administration of Colorado River water delivery contracts under Section 5 of the Boulder Canyon Project Act and administration of Colorado River water entitlements.
 Processes requests for administrative actions including water transfers from Colorado River water contractors.
 Assesses economic impacts resulting from changes in Colorado River System operations.
-Maintains a geographic information system database for contract service areas within the lower basin.
+Maintains a geographic information system database for contract service areas within the Lower Basin.
 Administers guidelines for unlawful use of lower Colorado River water including taking necessary action to reduce or eliminate the unlawful use of Colorado River water.

 Water Accounting - Continues the production of the annual accounting report of Colorado River diversions, returns, and consumptive use required by the Consolidated Supreme Court Decree in Arizona v.
 California.
 Continues water accounting activities required for delivery of water to Mexico.
-Continues the maintenance of water accounting records required under the Colorado River Water

-Delivery Agreement, interstate water banking accounts under Storage and Interstate Release Agreements, and water accounting records associated with the inadvertent overrun and payback policy.
+Continues the maintenance of water accounting records required under the Colorado River Water Delivery Agreement, interstate water banking accounts under Storage and Interstate Release Agreements, and water accounting records associated with the inadvertent overrun and payback policy.
 Approves annual water orders from Colorado River entitlement holders through administration of the 43 CFR Part 417 (reasonable & beneficial use) regulations.
 Continues to conduct a well inventory along the lower Colorado River to identify unauthorized users of Colorado River water.
 Continues the development and use of techniques for calculation of consumptive use by water users and irrigation districts along the main stem of the Colorado River for verification of water use and estimating unmeasured return flows.
 Develops and implements accounting and verification procedures required by the 2007 Interim Guidelines and Lower Basin DCP as they relate to the creation and delivery of Intentionally Created Surplus credits.
 Develops guidance related to lower Colorado River water accounting issues.
 Continues the development of data for the consumptive uses and losses report for the Lower Colorado River Basin.
-Continues implementation of the Colorado River Water Delivery Agreement to ensure California stays within its annual apportionment of 4.4 million acre-fee of Colorado River water. \$2,610,000
+Continues implementation of the Colorado River Water Delivery Agreement to ensure California stays within its annual apportionment of 4.4 million acre-fee of Colorado River water. \$2,837,000